 The third reason is that these countries are transforming into rentiers due to their specialization within the World System on the export of capital and receiving dividends and also due to their strong financial centers and financial sector.
 All this reminds the situation in Great Britain in the late 19th - early 20th centuries when capital export and savings were sources of subsistence for many people for whom deflation was profitable.
 At the same time, the pound was stable.
 And now the United States live as a rentier largely due to the exceptional position of dollar in the international monetary system.
-High incomes from the foreign assets do not contribute to the growth of domestic economic activity and GDP.
+High incomes from the foreign assets do not contribute to the growth of domestic economic activity and GDP the development of new breakthrough technologies.
+The insufficient investments give no growth in demand.
+In Europe this is primarily connected with a hard economic situation and budget cuts; this is similar in Japan, with its ageing population which is less apt to innovations and more concentrated on saving money for bad times.
+The signs of 'the Japanese disease' begin to show up.
+In the USA, there is also an obvious tendency to repay debts and decrease the number of credits.
+Energy cost reduction, increase of taxes and insurance payments, deficit and trade balance reduction are used as supplementary anti-inflationary measures in the USA.
+Low interest rates on deposits also cause low inflation (and the outflow of capital).
+The most important sign (not only in the USA but also in Europe) is low credit rates which reduce cost inflation (on the contrary, in Russia and China the high credit rates increase cost inflation).

 The fourth reason is that the main reserve of the economic growth in Europe, the USA and Japan is the technological growth.
-However, in the situation of active export of capital and continued industry export (although there is evidence of the homewards stream) this factor is limited in its action at least until the development of new breakthrough technologies.
-The insufficient investments give no growth in demand.
-15 In Europe this is primarily connected with
+However, in the situation of active export of capital and continued industry export (although there is evidence of the homewards stream) this factor is limited in its action at least until